-The MSIII clerkship in Psychiatry is combined with Internal Medicine, Family Medicine, Emergency Medicine, and Neurology (Medicine and the Mind) to comprise a 24-week block.
+The MSIII clerkship in Psychiatry is combined with Internal Medicine, Family Medicine, Emergency Medicine, and Neurology to comprise a 24week block known as Medicine and the Mind.
 The Medicine and the Mind clerkship is a full-time clinical rotation.

 The primary goals of this rotation are to help students: